History of the United States (1776–1789): Southern theater (1778–1781)

 Cornwallis advanced his forces into North Carolina, depending on Loyalists to join his forces as he went, but few joined him.
 General Nathanael Greene routed the British forces, preventing them from taking North Carolina.
-Against his instructions to defend the occupied South, Cornwallis moved his forced north to Virginia.
+Against his instructions to defend the occupied South, Cornwallis moved his forces north to Virginia.
 Greene's forces moved south and reclaimed Georgia and South Carolina.
 Cornwallis positioned his forces in Yorktown, Virginia in hope of defeating the forces of the French General Lafayette.
 The French navy prevented the British navy from providing assistance in the Battle of the Chesapeake, and Washington and Lafayette's forces laid siege to Yorktown.
 Cornwallis surrendered on October 19, 1781, effectively ending the American Revolutionary War.
 King George III and Prime Minister Lord North wished to mount another campaign, but Parliament overruled them, forbidding any further conflict.

 Treaty of Paris

 King George III formally acknowledged American independence and ordered the end of hostilities on December 5, 1782.
 Peace negotiations took place in Paris, with John Adams, Benjamin Franklin, and John Jay representing the United States.
 Negotiations concluded with the Treaty of Paris, which legally recognized the United States as an independent country.
-Great Britain agreed to give up its territorial claims in the states and to their west, though the boundary with British Canada remained unsettled.
+Great Britain agreed to give up portions of southwestern Canada, though the boundary with the rest of British Canada remained unsettled.
 Some elements of the treaty were controversial among Americans, including those that recognized the monetary debts owed to Loyalists and those that critics felt challenged the status of each state government as a sovereign entity.

 On November 25, 1783, George Washington led a procession through New York City on horseback as the final British soldiers boarded their boats to leave the harbor.
 Victory celebrations were held in the city, and the day would be remembered as Evacuation Day.
 On December 23, 1783, Washington resigned his commission as commander-in-chief of the Continental Army.
 The Treaty of Paris was ratified by Congress on January 14, 1784.